 Go Ape was just 35 minute drive from our self catering accommodation at Witherslack’s Cycle Barn.
 The Cycle Barn is dog friendly accommodation and on our adventure days we parked at some kennels close to the Go Ape and left our dogs their for safe keeping.
 It was a short walk, following a stream through the woods, from the kennels to Go Ape.

 In the evenings we headed home to Witherslack’s, a beautiful grand design project built by the owners Rick and Steph, who welcomed us to their new hostel.
-The facilities included a drying room, 14 bedrooms, a self catering kitchen and an open plan sitting room.
+The facilities included a drying room, 14 beds in 4 bedrooms, a self catering kitchen and an open plan sitting room.
 The rest of the night was spent in front of the fire enjoying some local lemon drizzle cake.

 Alongside the Zip Wire and Tree Top adventures there are walks and cycle hire available at Go Ape.
 I suggest you set aside 2 days to enjoy the Go Ape centre and make a base at Witherslack Cycle Barn‘s great value self catering accommodation.